TatsuProject/Identity-Subnet/docs/Technical_Guide.md

 4. **Register Keys**

     This step registers your subnet validator or subnet miner keys to the subnet.
+Depending on what you are planning to do, you can choose either of these four commands

     Register your miner key to the subnet on **TESTNET**: